top of page

 The Four Ring Habitats

 On your right are four ring habitats for some smaller animals.
-The first ring underneath the walkway has some caracals rescued from the notorious Tiger King Park in Thackerville, Oklahoma.
 In the second ring live Bobcats with a couple of them coming a private-owner situation and another rescued from a shopping mall in Des Moines, Iowa.
-The two farthest enclosures currently house Coyotes, with the third ring housing Coyotes from a horrible roadside zoo in Iowa that was finally closed due to the abuse and neglect of its animals.
-Finally, the fourth ring has an older Coyote from that same shopping mall, another older Coyote rescued from a terrible zoo situation in Mexico, and a female Coyote rescued from a private owner situation in California.
+The fourth ring has an older Coyote from that same shopping mall and a female Coyote rescued from a private owner situation in Colorado.

 A Kodiak Grizzly in Florida?